Fall 2019 Semester: August 12–November 22 (15 lessons)

 Tuition (per semester):

-Activities fee = $25/semester.
-This fee covers a SPA t-shirt, theory book, Solo and Ensemble Festival, and an end of the year recital.
+This activity fee includes a SPA t-shirt, theory book, Solo and Ensemble Festival, and End of the Year Recital.

 Marcus King – Voice

 Marcus King is a graduate with a bachelor’s degree in Music Education, cum laude, and a masters in Vocal performance from the University of Memphis.
 In January 2009, he portrayed the role of Zodzetrick in Opera Memphis’s production of Treemonisha.
 In the summer of 2009, he premiered the John Baur opera Magdala at the Chautauqua Institute in Chautauqua, NY in the role of St. Peter.
 During the summer of 2008, he attended the International Institute of the Vocal Arts program in Chiari, Italy studying with Mrs. Mignon Dunn.

 His home voice teacher is Pamela Gaston of the University of Memphis.
 He is the 2010 first place winner of the Memphis Beethoven Club Competition, district winner of the Metropolitan Opera National Council auditions (2008 and 2009) and first place winner of the N.A.T.S competition district level in Memphis, TN.
 He also participated in the AIMS program in Graz Austria where he made it to the finals of the annual Aims Meistersinger Competition.
 In 2013 he made his European debut in Norfolk, England as Demetrius in the Yorke Trust Summer Opera production of Britten’s Midsummer Night’s Dream and in 2014 rejoined the company as Ubalde in Gluck’s Armide.